gbif/ipt/IPTUserManualv23.wiki.md

     * **Password** - a password for the default administrator. **Note**: The password should be made secure and safe from loss, as it is not recoverable from the IPT application.
     * **Verify password** - an exact copy of the password as entered in the Password text box to confirm that it was entered as intended.
   * IPT Mode - The IPT mode decides whether or not the hosted resources will be indexed for public search access by GBIF.
 GBIF recommends IPT administrators try Test mode first in order to understand the registration process, and then reinstall in Production mode for formal data publishing.
 Warning: for a given installation, this selection is final and cannot be changed later on.
 To switch from test to production mode or vice versa, you will have to reinstall your IPT and repeat any configurations you made. (see the "Starting Over" section in this Getting Started Guide).
     * **IPT mode** - Choose between Test mode and Production mode.
 Test mode is for evaluating the IPT or running it in a training scenario, and registrations will go into a test registry and resources will never be indexed.
-All DOIs minted for resources in test mode should use a test prefix (e.g. 10.5072 for DataCite), meaning they are temporary.
+All DOIs minted for resources in test mode should use a test prefix (https://blog.datacite.org/test-prefix-10-5072-retiring-june-1/), meaning they are temporary.
 Production mode, on the other hand, is for publishing resources formally, and resources are registered into the GBIF Registry and will be indexed.
 DOIs minted for resources cannot be deleted, and require resources to remain publicly accessible.
   * Base URL
     * **Base URL for this IPT** - the URL that points to the root of this IPT installation.
 The URL is detected automatically if possible, but should be changed in production systems to be accessible via the Internet in order for the IPT to function fully.
 Configuring the IPT Base URL to use localhost, for example, will not allow the instance of the IPT to be registered with GBIF, will not allow the IPT to be associated with an organisation, and will not allow resources to be publicly accessible.
       * **Proxy URL** - if the server on which the IPT is installed is routed through a proxy server or virtual host, enter the host address and port number through which the IPT will be accessible via the Internet as a URL in the format protocol:host:port, for example, <a href='http://proxy.gbif.org:8080'>http://proxy.gbif.org:8080</a>.